jbms/sphinx-immaterial/docs/mermaid_diagrams.rst

     .. rst:directive:option:: class
         :type: string

-        A space delimited list of qualified names that get used as the HTMl element's ``class`` attribute.
+        A space delimited list of qualified names that get used as the HTML element's ``class`` attribute.

     .. rst:directive:option:: name